cloudnativedevelopment/cnd-voting-demo/README.md

 ## Prerequistes

 - Running Kubernetes cluster with support for load balancers (we used GKE)
+- If you're using Minikube, you'll need to configura and run the `minikube tunnel` command to be able to access the load balanced services.
+More information on that [is available here](https://github.com/kubernetes/minikube/blob/master/docs/tunnel.md).
 - Kubectl [installed and configured](https://kubernetes.io/docs/tasks/tools/install-kubectl/) in your machine